Created on 2025-12-09.00:00:00 last changed 2 weeks ago

 #3 ≤ #2 ≤ #3

-According to the second bullet of the definition of the (non-strict) total order, we can get `#3 ≤ #3`, which is also valid according to the first bullet.
+According to the second bullet of the definition of the (non-strict) total order, we can get `#3 = #3`, which is also valid according to the first bullet.
 Then we instead use the third bullet to claim `#3 = #2` in that valid total order.
-However, `#3` and `#2` are different modifications, so that the total order is not possible, which is quite indirect.
-It's a bit overcomplicated for reasoning.
-Moreover, (non-strict) single total says
+However, when we get `#3 = #2` according to the non-strict total order in the above example, it's unclear what `=` means here, since we didn't define what `=` means between two modifications in the modification order.
+Whether the total order is valid depends on how `=` intended to mean for two modifications in a non-strict total order.
+This is quite indirect and is a bit overcomplicated for reasoning.

 This is what we want.